Energy efficiency requirements in private rented homes

 - let under an assured tenancy, assured shorthold tenancy, regulated tenancy, or certain types of domestic agricultural tenancy, and

 - are legally required to have an Energy Performance Certificate (EPC)

-Where a property is sub-standard, landlords must normally make energy efficiency improvements which raise the EPC rate to minimum E before they let the property.
-In certain circumstances, landlords may be able to claim an exemption from the prohibition on letting sub-standard property.
+There are circumstances where landlords of sub-standard properties are unable to carry out the necessary improvements required to lawfully let the property, but may be eligible to claim an exemption from the prohibition on letting the sub-standard property.
 Where a valid exemption applies, landlords must register the exemption on the National PRS Exemptions Register.

-We are responsible for enforcing this legislation.
-We may issue a fine if incorrect information has been entered onto the exemptions register or a substandard property is rented without exemption.
+We may issue financial penalties for failing to comply with a Compliance Notice, entering incorrect information onto the exemptions register, or for letting a substandard property without a valid exemption.
 The total maximum financial penalty per property is £5,000.
-We may also publish details of the breaches on the PRS Exemption Register.
-It is a landlord’s duty to ensure that a sub-standard property is upgraded, exempted, or not let.
+We may also publish details of the landlord's breaches on the PRS Exemptions Register.